 Get advice immediately if the council says it won't help you because it believes it would have been reasonable for you to stay in your home.
 The council may be breaking the law.
 Contact Civil Legal Advice on 0345 345 4 345 if you are entitled to legal aid or use Shelter's directory to find an adviser in your area.

 Help from social services

-Some groups of people may be entitled to help from the council's social services department.
+Some groups of people may be entitled to help from the social services department.
 This might be the case if you:

 It is important to get support to help you leave safely, you can call the helpline numbers on this page or contact the organisations on the Get help now page.